react-boilerplate/react-boilerplate/docs/general/faq.md

     > e.g. given the output from the example above, `YOUR_PID` is `28344`, hence
     that would mean you would run `taskkill /F /PID 28344`

+## Local webfonts not working for development

+In development mode CSS sourcemaps require that styling is loaded by blob://, resulting in browsers resolving font files relative to the main document.

+A way to use local webfonts in development mode is to add an absolute output.publicPath in webpack.dev.babel.js, with protocol. e.g 'http://127.0.0.1:3000/'

 ## Have another question?

 Submit an [issue](https://github.com/mxstbr/react-boilerplate/issues),